Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/common_options.rst

 .. note:: Note about triggers

-   If a controller does not get trigger by any connected sensor (regardless of the sensors' state) it will not be activated at all.
+   If a controller does not get triggered by any connected sensor (regardless of the sensors' state) it will not be activated at all.

    A sensor triggers the connected controllers on state change.